 We can keep going like this, dividing the fingerboard into fifths, sixths, sevenths, on up the harmonic series.
 You'll probably want to stop at 10, and then selectively add a couple others like the minor second and major sevenths.
 This is essentially just another way of thinking about scale layout that will achieve similar results.

 Installing the frets on a just-intonation guitar is not substantially different than installing frets on an equal tempered guitar, so I'm not going to cover that here.
-If you opt to go with partial frets, though, it may complicate things a little.
-I don't have much experience with partial frets, but it seems like it might open up some possibilities.
+Partial frets are also a possibility; it turns out, they're not much more difficult that regular full frets.

 Along with fret placement, we also need to know how the strings will be tuned.
 Unlike frets, you can easily change your mind and re-tune the guitar as many times as you like, though you may have to change strings if you make drastic changes.